Roger Hanshaw

 Roger Hanshaw (born March 24, 1980) is an American politician from West Virginia who currently serves as the Speaker of the West Virginia House of Delegates, in office since August 2018.

 West Virginia House of Delegates

 Hanshaw was first elected to the West Virginia House of Delegates during the 2014 election cycle, defeating incumbent Democrat David Walker with 54.7% of the vote, to Walker's 45.3%.

+Hanshaw condemned Delegate Derrick Evans's actions in the January 6 United States Capitol attack.